Bachelor of Dance

-Students that are interested in pursuing a professional career in dance, can apply for a BA or BFA Dance program.
+Students interested in pursuing a professional career in dance can apply for a BA or BFA Dance program.

 Application Requirements

-In addition to submitting the application, dancers will have to provide proof of their dance experience and in most cases an in-person audition.
+In addition to submitting the application, dancers will have to provide proof of their dance experience, and in most cases, participate in an in-person audition.

 Long Island University's BFA program requires undergraduate applicants to have a minimum GPA of 3.0.

 In Australia, the Bachelor of Dance is offered at the following universities under different names: